iterative/dvc.org/content/blog/2022-05-16-may-22-heartbeat.md

 date: 2022-05-16
 description: >
   Monthly updates are here!
-You will find a link to Chip Huyen's new book, great guides and frameworks on the iterative nature of AI, tons of Company news, Dmitry on TFIR, beyond ml use cases and more!
+You will find a link to Chip Huyen's new book, great guides and frameworks on the iterative nature of AI, tons of company news, Dmitry on TFIR, beyond machine learning use cases and more!
 Welcome to May!

 descriptionLong: |
   This month you will find: